 The Office of Contract Compliance was formed in 2008.
-After receiving the recommendations from the Disparity Study in 2010, the Business Opportunity Program (BOP) was created which allows Minority Business Enterprise (MBE), Women Business Enterprise (WBE), and Small Business Enterprise (SBE) goals to be placed on projects.
+After receiving the recommendations from the Disparity Study in 2010, the Business Opportunity Program (BOP) was created which allows Minority Business Enterprise (MBE), Women Business Enterprise (WBE) and Small Business Enterprise (SBE) goals to be placed on projects.
 The Office of Contract Compliance monitors payments, prevailing wages and provides outreach services for certified firms.
 The BOP is designed to contribute to the economic health and vitality of the region by providing a greater opportunity to conduct business with the District, resulting in job and business growth for the local business community.
 Bringing new companies into the District's procurement process enhances the competitive bidding process which helps deliver the greatest value.
-The District awarded nearly \$137 million worth of business to MBE/WBE/SBE businesses across Northeast Ohio in 2015.
+The District awarded over \$40 million worth of business to MBE/WBE/SBE to Construction and engineering firms in 2016.
 The payments to small firms were indirect or direct in the areas of goods, professional services, construction and engineering.